SergeThomas/TaskManager-ASP/README.md

 ## Usage

-Project is hosted on Azure at this link:
+Project Demo is hosted on Azure at this link:
 [coming soon]